slanjo/c_sources/hfc-flash-cards.md

 ### *single quote ' '*
 -----
   * **'\n'** a character between single quotes represents and integer value equal to the numerical value of the character in the machine's character set.
   This is called a *character constant* - basicallly another way to write a small integer!
-So ''A'' is a character constant, and in ASCII char set it is
+So `'A'` is a character constant, and in ASCII char set it is
-  equal to 65.
+  equal to 65.  `'\n'` is a single character (just an integer) and `"\n"` is a string constant that happens to contain only one character.
 ```
 ```
 -----